sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(hasProducts).toBe(true)
 -->

-And even when the initial value isn’t a boolean:
+Even when the initial value isn’t a boolean:

 ```js
 const value = '';